 The pleasurable sensation from heroin is called a rush, and the intensity of the rush depends on how much drug was taken and how rapidly the drug entered the brain.
 When a person injects heroin directly into a vein, the rush occurs within seconds, whereas it takes at least 10 minutes when the drug is sniffed or smoked.
 Along with the rush, the person using heroin usually has a warm flushing of the skin, small pupils, watery eyes, runny nose, dry mouth, and a heavy feeling in the arms and legs.
 Heroin may also cause nausea, vomiting, and severe itching.
 Soon after the rush, the person feels drowsy and very relaxed.
-Breathing and heart rate slow, thinking becomes cloudy, and the person may fall into a trancelike state that can last 4 to 6 hours.
+Breathing and heart rate slow, thinking becomes cloudy, and the person may fall into a state like a trance that can last 4 to 6 hours.

 Heroin is often used along with other drugs, especially cocaine and alcohol.
-Some people snort alternate lines of heroin and cocaine, which is called crisscrossing, or they may inject it with another drug (speedball).
+Some people snort alternate lines of heroin and cocaine, which is called crisscrossing.
+Or they may inject it with another drug (speedball).

 With repeated use, heroin causes the person to need higher and higher doses of the drug to get the same effect (tolerance).
 It also causes the person's body to need the drug to function (physical dependence), which leads to withdrawal symptoms within a few hours if the person stops using it.
 Physical and psychological dependence can develop within a few weeks if the drug is used daily.